October is Cybersecurity Awareness Month

 Getting started is easy.

-1. Navigate to Pay Bills in online banking on a PC or Transfer & Pay in the TouchBanking App
+1. Navigate to Pay Bills in online banking on a PC or Transfer & Pay in USB Mobile App

 2. Select Send Money with Zelle®